-We have a whistleblower system in place for internal and external stakeholders to bring potential issues or concerns related to the gold supply chain to the attention of the compliance officer or senior management, as appropriate.
+We have a whistleblower system in place for internal and external stakeholders to bring potential issues or concerns related to the gold supply chain to the attention of the Compliance Officer and Secretariat, , as appropriate.
 Upon receipt of the whistleblower's report, which can be submitted through our company website, we promptly consider the necessity of an investigation and report the results of such consideration to the whistleblower is anonymous.

 Once we initiate an investigation, we first communicate to the whistleblower that an investigation has been initiated regarding the matter raised.
 The whistleblower is then informed of the results of the initial investigation, whether or not an additional investigation will be conducted, and if not, the reasons for not conducting an additional investigation.
-If an additional investigation is to be conducted, we also indicate to the whistleblower the expected length of the investigation.
+If an additional investigation is to be conducted, we also indicate to the whistleblower the expected duration of the investigation.
 Upon completion of the additional investigation, the whistleblower is notified of the results of the investigation and the corrective actions to be taken.

-In order for internal and external stakeholders to be aware of the existence of the whistle-blowing system, we disclose information on our website and make it known to all employees during annual education and training sessions.
-There were no whistleblower reports in FY 2023.
+In order for internal and external stakeholders to be aware of the existence of the whistleblowing system, we disclose information on our website and ensure that all employees are informed during annual education and training sessions.
+There were no whistleblower reports in FY2024.